mongodb/docs-realm/source/includes/note-store-user-api-key-value.rst

-.. important:: Store the API Key Value
+.. warning:: Store the API Key Value

    The SDK only returns the value of the user API key when you create it.
 Make sure to store the ``key`` value securely so that you can use it to log in.